YorkHe/15-466-f18-base3/README.md

 Good / Bad / Ugly Code:

 The light arrays are kinds of ugly.
-I can't declare a variable-length array in shader program, so the (maximum) number of light source in the scene has to be fixed.
+I can't declare a variable-length array in shader program, so the (maximum) number of light sources in the scene has to be fixed.

 # Changes In This Base Code